 Depending on the number and scope of procedures you had done, you may be able to go home that very same day.
 Sometimes you will spend a night or two at an aftercare center where you can be closely monitored by a nurse.

 A mommy makeover is a set of cosmetic procedures designed to counteract the negative side effects on your body that pregnancy can produce.
 These can include stretch marks, saggy breasts, love handles, excess lower or upper body fat, breasts that are too large, and breasts that are misshapen.
-If you’re interested in the rejuvenating effects that a mommy makeover has to offer, call us at Restore SD Plastic Surgery in San Diego, CA today at 858-239-2486.
 Pregnancy may have altered the shape of your body, but it doesn’t have to stay that way.
+If you’re interested in the rejuvenating effects that a mommy makeover has to offer, contact Restore SD Plastic Surgery in San Diego, CA online or call 858-224-2281.